-Care and restoration of the teeth is pointless if the periodontal (supporting) structures of the teeth are unhealthy, and teeth do not have proper support.
+Care and restoration of the teeth is pointless.
+If the periodontal (supporting) structures of the teeth are unhealthy, and teeth do not have proper support.
 It is essential to maintain the health of the gum tissue and bone surrounding the teeth.
-Our dentists and hygienists will check for early warning signs of periodontal (gum) disease and explain the procedures necessary to keep your teeth and gums healthy for your lifetime.
+Our dentists and hygienists will check for early warning signs of periodontal (gum) disease.
+And explain the procedures necessary to keep your teeth and gums healthy for your lifetime.

 ORAL CANCER SCREENING

-Not only will the doctors check the hard tissues of the mouth, such as tooth and bone, but they will also evaluate the soft tissues.
-The inside surfaces of the mouth will be carefully checked to rule out any changes—some of which may be precursors to different forms of oral cancer.
+Not only will the doctors check the hard tissues of the mouth.
+Such as tooth and bone, but they will also evaluate the soft tissues.
+The inside surfaces of the mouth will be carefully checked to rule out any changes.
+Some of which may be precursors to different forms of oral cancer.
 The doctor will explain his or her findings to you.

 TEMPORO-MANDIBULAR JOINT (TMJ) EXAMINATION

-The examination is concluded with an evaluation of the health and function of your temporo-mandibular joints (TMJ).
+The oral examination is concluded with an evaluation of the health and function of your temporo-mandibular joints (TMJ).
 You will be asked to open wide, move your jaw from side to side and relax as the doctor checks the health of your TMJ.
 The doctor will also palpate the muscles of mastication (the muscles you chew with) to determine their size and tenderness, assessing for any signs of inflammation or dysfunction.
 Finally, the doctor will assess your bite for correctness (occlusion).